Pakistan unlikely to be high on Trump's foreign policy radar - ExBulletin

 Pakistan's Foreign Ministry (FO) on Thursday termed all speculations on the issue as inaccurate.

 “President Asif Ali Zardari and Prime Minister Shehbaz Sharif congratulated newly elected US President Donald Trump.
-Pakistan wants strong bilateral relations with the United States.
-Any speculation about interference in Pakistan's internal affairs is baseless,” FO spokesperson Mumtaz Zahra Baloch said at a weekly press briefing in Islamabad.
+Pakistan desires strong bilateral relations with the US.
+Any speculation about interference in Pakistan's internal affairs is baseless” , said FO spokesperson Mumtaz Zahra Baloch in a weekly interview. press briefing in Islamabad.

 She mentioned that Pakistan and the United States remain “long-standing friends and partners.”